whayter/snowcrash/level07/Ressources/Readme.md

 [...]
 ```

-It is clear that the program makes a call to getenv to get the value of the environment variable LOGNAME, and then display it with /bin/echo.
+It is clear that the program makes a call to `getenv()` to get the value of the environment variable LOGNAME, and then display it with `/bin/echo`.

-Not surprisingly, the environment variable LOGNAM is currently equal to 'level07'.
+Not surprisingly, the environment variable LOGNAME is currently equal to 'level07'.
 All I need to do is change the LOGNAME environment variable so that the program displays what I want.

 `export 'LOGNAME=$(getflag)' ; ./level07` and it's done.